Roberto Cortázar: A critic's view

-Edward M. Gomez, an art critic, who for has written for, among others, the New York Times, ARTnews, Art in America, Art & Antiques, Art + Auction, and the Japan Times, has followed Roberto Cortazar's career closely and has published several articles and a book on his work.
-In 1999, he wrote extensively of Cortazar's classical approach and meticulous technique.
-In, 2009 Gomez participated in the publication of.
-In his Reinventing the Master: Cortazar's Variations on Orozco's Themes, Gomez writes "...Cortázar, whose art is rooted in Mexico’s long, rich tradition of figurative image-making (a tradition that stretches back to the region’s ancient civilizations), has never primarily been motivated by any theory or any aesthetic doctrines.
-Instead, the art-making language he has developed, with its unique blend of figurative and abstract elements, has evolved out of his technical experiments as a painter and draftsman, and out of his investigation and assimilation of a variety of influences, from the economical, expressive lines of such modern masters as Picasso and Matisse to the figure altering techniques of the Irish-born, British painter Francis Bacon.
-Like Bacon, who once remarked that "flesh is the reason oil painting was invented," Cortázar approaches and handles his materials in a way that is both elegant and visceral".
+Art critic Edward M. Gomez, who has written for the New York Times, ARTnews, Art in America, Art & Antiques, Art + Auction, and the Japan Times, has published several articles and a monograph on Cortázar's work.
+In 1999, Gomez wrote how Cortazar's work relates to the artist's view of a "sprawling metropolis" as a "restless organism in constant motion."
+In 2009, Reinventing the Master: Cortazar's Variations on Orozco's Themes, Gomez wrote;Cortázar, whose art is rooted in Mexico's long, rich tradition of figurative image-making (a tradition that stretches back to the region’s ancient civilisations), has never been primarily motivated by any theory or aesthetic doctrine.
+Instead, the art making language he has developed, with its unique blend of figurative and abstract elements, has evolved out of his technical experiments as a painter and draftsman, and out of his investigation and assimilation of a variety of influences, from the economical, expressive lines of such modern masters as Picasso and Matisse to the figure altering techniques of the Irish-born, British painter Francis Bacon.
+Like Bacon, who once remarked that "flesh is the reason oil painting was invented," Cortázar approaches and handles his materials in a way that is both elegant and visceral.

 Art fairs

-Roberto Cortazar has been a regular participant in art fairs, having been to over fifteen across the United States, Latin America, and Europe.
-He became almost a permanent fixture at Art Miami with Praxis Gallery, where he exhibited every year from 1994 to 2006, ten of these solo shows where his works were acquired by American and European collectors.
-He is quoted by Laura Meyers in her review of art gallerists as one of the "IT" artists that opened up Mexican contemporary art to the international fair scene.
-In 2006, Cortazar would draw himself from the commercial market to focus his production of two academic projects in collaboration with museums in Mexico.
+Roberto Cortázar has exhibited at art fairs across the United States, Latin America, and Europe.
+He has exhibited his works at Art Miami with Praxis Gallery annually from 1994 to 2006.
+Cortázar is mentioned by Laura Meyers as one of the artists who has opened up Mexican contemporary art to the international art scene.
+In 2006, Cortázar withdrew from the commercial art market to focus on producing two academic projects in collaboration with museums in Mexico.

 Collections

-Roberto Cortazar works are in public and private collections.
-He is one of the few contemporary artists for the National Heritage "La Coleccion".
-His early work from the 1990s, classically depicted images of the human body, have been particularly coveted.
-Eugenio Lopez Alonso bought a Cortazar as his first painting in 1990 and since has built Coleccion Jumex, one of the largest and most prominent collections in the world.
+Roberto Cortázar's works in public and private collections include the National Heritage "La Colección".
+Eugenio Lopez Alonso bought a Cortázar as his first painting in 1990 and has since built Colección Jumex, one of the largest and most prominent collections in the world.